 All the commands that were previously activated with the keyboard now are represented by a row of icons you toggle through with left and right while holding down B. The icon system works well for navigating because you rarely need to rush in selecting any of the icons.
 The real trouble comes in combat, where you must hurry to launch missiles or activate your ECM.
 A cool head will prevail though, and you can always park your cursor on the missile launch icon and activate it right away with a quick tap of B. A will always control your lasers, allowing for a ready defense in the event of a surprise attack.

 You’ll have enough feedback on the screen to make navigating a snap.
 A large radar will provide you information about the location of ships or objects in combat, while a smaller compass will always point in the direction of the nearest space station.
 Each planet has one station, and the journey from your hyperspace arrival point to that station is the longest and most dangerous of any part of your trip.
-This is where you will be jumped if any pirates intend to do some jumping, and as you must do this every time you enter a system, it can get pretty hairy.
+This is where you will be jumped if any pirates intend to, and as you must do this every time you enter a system, it can get pretty hairy.
 If no one is around though, it stands to be the most boring part of the trip.
 A “fast-forward” icon helps with this, which jumps ahead until you’re attacked or get too close to the planet.
 From there, you can try to manually dock with the orbiting station (more trouble than it’s ever worth) or pay 50 credits to auto dock.
 It is here that the only music in the game will play, as you dock with the station to the tune of “On the Beautiful Blue Danube” – a scene shamelessly lifted from 2001: A Space Odyssey.

 Note: This title was released in Europe only, so make sure your emulator is set to PAL emulation, and/or don’t pick up this cartridge if you don’t have a PAL TV.
 The display discrepancy on NTSC makes the game pretty much unplayable.